 21. Picnic Sites in Nairobi – Lunar Park.

-Located in the heart of Nairobi, Lunar Park is a popular spot for locals and visitors alike.
+Located in the heart of Nairobi, Lunar Park is a popular spot for locals and visitors.

 Boasting a variety of entertainment options, including a children’s play area and a wide range of food and drink stalls, Lunar Park is the perfect place to enjoy a fun-filled picnic with friends or family.